We investigate alleged breaches of planning control. Please let us know about any concerns you may have about unauthorised developments.

 - Listed Building Enforcement Notice - Similar to enforcement notice but is used when works to a listed building have occurred without the benefit of listed building consent or in contravention of a condition of such a consent.

-The type of notice that is served will be the most appropriate in dealing with the breach of planning control.
 The final resort for planning enforcement action is prosecution, which is referred to the courts.
 This can lead to conviction and a fine.
-Enforcement action we have taken can be viewed using Public Access.
+Enforcement action we have taken can be viewed using the Public Access system.